hpcleuven/VscDocumentation/source/access/ondemand/vscode-server.rst

 the node you are running your session on.
 You can use this as a regular shell, meaning that you can submit jobs, load modules and so on.
 Notice that, by default, you are starting in your ``$VSC_HOME`` directory.

+|KUL| By default, a Python and a Git module are already loaded, which means you
+can use both Python and git from a terminal window within VS Code.

 VS Code as an IDE
 -----------------